Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hocking Hills State Park

-Rich in natural wonder, this stunning site lies at the base of the Appalachian Mountains
+This stunning site in Southeast Ohio lies at the base of the Appalachian Mountains and is rich in natural wonder.

 View of the frozen waterfalls in Hocking Hills State Park